Instructions for authors

 Since no fees are charged for access, AOSIS offsets the publication expenses – including those of peer review management, journal production and online hosting and archiving – by charging Article Processing Charges (APC), also known as page fees, to authors, institutions or funders for each article published.

-The APC for this journal is R1020.00 (excl.
+The APC for this journal is R1082.00 (excl.
 VAT) per A4 output page in PDF format.
+The average length of an article in this journal is 8 pages.

 This APC is valid for the current calendar year and may be changed at any time at the sole discretion of the publisher.